 Concept-based learning connects many subjects, in multiple ways, to the real world.

-Concept-based learning takes real life ideas as the starting point for student-centered learning.
-Students then form collaborative groups and share responsibility for their progress.
-This group, along with their teacher, becomes their learning community, where the students push each other to innovate solutions to real world problems.
+Concept-based learning takes real life ideas as the starting point for student-centered learning. learners then form collaborative groups and share responsibility for their progress.
+This group, along with their teacher, becomes their learning community, where the learners push each other to innovate solutions to real world problems.
 In the tyre example, student groups might discuss and work on questions such as these;

 Why did the tyre blow out?